The influence of great artists

 As always, we embraced absolutely everything, kept on playing tunes & our groove just got stronger & stronger.

-It was a new decade, Newcastle was rocking, Amsterdam was beautiful, Black music was healthier than it had been in ages & we were inspired – to take the whole game up a gear.
+The 90s were dawning, it was a new decade, Newcastle was rocking, Amsterdam was beautiful, Black music was healthier than it had been in ages & we were inspired...